nicholasjackson/open-skills/1-How-to-use-the-framework.md

 # How to use this framework
 * Clone repo
-* Read and familiarise yourself with the example skills defined for the existing competencies
+* Read and familiarize yourself with the example skills defined for the existing competencies
 * Read